splanard/vue3-starter/README.md

 * **Add an End-to-End Testing Solution?** `No` (this might be useful as well.
 But, at first, unit tests will cover most part of the application: it can be added later)
 * **Add ESLint for code quality?** `Yes` (this is not strictly-speaking a requirement, but it has become kind of a personal habit to work with a linter)
 * **Add Prettier for code formatting?** `Yes` (same reason)

+Finally, some configuration fixes and preferences were applied (see the Git graph for more information).